damiannolan/racket-fp/README.md

 This means  using only `cons`, `car`, `cdr`, `define`, `lambda`, `if`, `null`, `null?`, `cond`, `map`,`=` and the basic numerical operators (`+`, `-`, `*`, `/`, `modulo`).

+Descriptions, decisions and short explanations of choices taken on solutions for problems are provided as comments in the code.

 ## Functional Programming
 [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming) is a programming paradigm based on lambda calculus.
 Functional programming deals with building software by composing pure functions, avoiding shared state, mutable data, and side-effects.